emqx/cloud-docs/en_US/data_integration/http_server.md

 ## Features and Advantages

-Using EMQX Cloud’s HTTP Service Integration brings the following advantages to your business:
+Using EMQX Platform’s HTTP Service Integration brings the following advantages to your business:

 - **Pass data to more downstream systems**: HTTP services can easily integrate MQTT data into more external systems, such as analytics platforms, cloud services, etc., realizing multi-system data distribution.
 - **Real-time response and triggering of business processes**: Through HTTP services, external systems can receive MQTT data in real-time and trigger business processes for rapid response.
 For example, receiving alarm data and triggering business workflows.